erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/les_misérables.md

 writer: "Victor Hugo"

-category: "Opera and Musical"
+category: "Opera and Musicals"
-tag: 时期，Tragedy, Classics, Justice, Love, Redemption, Revolution, West End
+tag: 1980s, Tragedy, Classics, Justice, Love, Redemption, Revolution, West End

 synopsis: "The story is based on the Republican rebellion in Paris in 1832.
 It tells the arduous journey of the protagonist Jean Valjean who was sentenced to a severe sentence many years ago.
 After parole, he planned to be a new being and change the society, while he encountered various difficulties..."
 act-brief: |